pomodori92/voteBot/README.md

 6. Save it and close the file.

-7. Launch runVoteBot.bat, if you have Windows, and watch voteBot to vote for you.
+7. Launch runVoteBot.bat, if you have Windows, and watch voteBot to vote for you infinite times with a pause after 23 votes.

+8. Alternatively, you can launch voteBot.js to vote one time.